burcutepekule/ONIMTOL/README.md

 # ONIMTOL
-Repository for the manuscript "The ontogeny of immune tolerance: an integrated model of the early-life gut microbiome and adaptive immunity."
+Repository for the manuscript "The ontogeny of immune tolerance: a model of the early-life gut microbiome and adaptive immunity."